spacecloud-io/space-learn/content/Space Cloud/basics/adding-a-database.md

 }
 {{< /highlight >}}

-The above query performs a join and returns us the joint results.
-Similarly you can perform several types of joins including _joining database results with the response of your services_.
+The above query performs a join and returns us the joint result.
+Similarly, you can perform several types of joins, including _joining database results with the response of your services_.

-You can read more about the [different types of database query you can perform from the docs]() [end link to queries page].
+You can read more about the [different types of database query you can perform from the docs](https://docs.spaceuptech.com/essentials/queries/).

 ## Next Steps

 Awesome!
 We have just started our Pokemon journey _without writing a single line of backend code_.
 The journey ahead is undoubtedly going to be super exciting!

-Continue to the next guide to deploy a Restful Nodejs app using space-cli.
+Continue to the next guide to deploy a dockerized Restful Nodejs app using Mission Control.